 three Sri Lankan Elephants

 The elephants of Sri Lanka are elephants belonging to a subspecies native to Sri Lanka one of the three subspecies of Asian elephants which live in the Indian continent.
-They mostly live in the dry zone of Sri Lanka and a small number live in the wet zone and in the mountains.
+They mostly live in the dry zone of Sri Lanka and a small number live in the wet zone and the mountains.

 Elephas maximus Maximus is the name used to Introduce Sri Lankan elephants.
 Thus, the largest number of this species lives in Sri Lanka and the island has become the country with the highest density of elephants in Asia.